- Facts to Know

 It's a common misconception that the use of an intrauterine device (IUD) increases the risk of developing PID.
 The risk of developing PID is minimally increased during the first 20 days after insertion of the device, but after that time the risk returns to baseline.
 This risk can be reduced by testing for STDs before IUD insertion and treating appropriately.
 IUDs are an extremely safe and effective means of preventing pregnancy, with less than 1 percent unintended pregnancies per year.

 Chlamydia infection is one of the most common causes of PID.
-It has been estimated that up to 10 percent to 20 percent of females with untreated chlamydia will develop PID.
+It has been estimated that 10 percent to 15 percent of females with untreated chlamydia will develop symptomatic PID.
 Some females with PID will become infertile.
 Other potential complications include chronic pelvic pain and life-threatening ectopic pregnancy, which is a leading cause of pregnancy-related deaths for American females in the first trimester.

-Annual chlamydia screening for sexually active females under 25 years old is cost effective because it can prevent serious reproductive complications, such as infertility, ectopic pregnancy and chronic pelvic pain.
+Annual chlamydia screening for sexually active females under 25 years old is cost effective because it can prevent serious reproductive complications.

 Chlamydia and HIV